mananmadani/SpendTrail/USER_GUIDE.md

 ## 🗑️ Deleting All Data

 1. Go to **More → Delete All Data**
-2. Confirm twice when prompted
+2. An overlay appears explaining what will be deleted
+3. Type the **exact profile name** into the confirmation field
+4. The **Delete All Data** button activates only when the name matches precisely — tap it to confirm
-3. All transactions in the **active profile only** are permanently deleted
+5. All transactions in the **active profile only** are permanently deleted
-4. Other profiles are completely unaffected
+6. Other profiles are completely unaffected

+> As you type, the field gives live feedback — yellow while still on track, green when the name matches, and red if a wrong character is entered.

 > To delete an entire profile and all its data, use **More → Manage Profiles → Delete**.